I could blame these little bites of heaven on a slew of things.

 -that oh, so wonderful time of the month.

--the sweet comment I received yesterday telling me my profile picture is unflattering.
+-the sweet comment on the chicken parm muffins I received yesterday telling me my profile picture is unflattering.

 -the weekly work conference call that makes me want to bash my head against a wall.